Linaro/website/_posts/2012/10/2012-10-12-lce12-copenhagen-android-mini-summit-schedule-now-available.markdown

 description: Take a look at the Android Mini-Summit which is scheduled to take place on Wednesday, October 31, 2012 during the LCE12 at the Bella Center in Copenhagen, Denmark.
-keywords: Linaro, Linux on ARM, Open Source, Community, Linaro Connect, Bella Center, Copenhagen, Demo Friday, LCE12, Android Mini-Summit, Mini-Summit, Schedule
+keywords: Linaro, Linux on Arm, Open Source, Community, Linaro Connect, Bella Center, Copenhagen, Demo Friday, LCE12, Android Mini-Summit, Mini-Summit, Schedule
 layout: post
 link: /blog/community-blog/lce12-copenhagen-android-mini-summit-schedule-now-available/